-module This provides opportunity and an 'open door' to students to gain a deeper and more systematic understanding of the key ethical, deontological and legal issues in the nursing science.
+This module provides an opportunity and an 'open door' to students to gain a deeper and more systematic understanding of the key ethical, deontological and legal issues in the nursing science.
 By focusing on specific ethical and legal challenges the module aim to deepen the students understanding of the legal and ethical bases of nursing practice.
 Students are called to discuss all these issues using case studies and reflection.
-The module includes discussion of aboriginal health, women's health, HIV/AIDS, intellectual property & access to pharmaceuticals, refugee health, and other topics analyzed from a human rights perspective.
+The module includes discussion of aboriginal health, health. women's HIV/AIDS. intellectual property & access to pharmaceuticals, refugee health, and other topics analyzed from a human rights perspective.
 Special mention to patients' rights and professional liability.
 Focus on four main ethical principles, embodying the concepts of autonomy, privacy, beneficence, and justice.
-Analyse and discuss a variety of broad ethical issues which arise in patient care, i.e. the allocation of health care resources, the justifiability of paternalism, breaches of patient confidentiality, in vitro fertilisation, research involving humans, and euthanasia.
+Analyse and discuss a variety of broad ethical issues which arise in patient care, i.e. the allocation of health care the justifiability resources.

+paternalism, breaches of patient confidentiality, in vitro fertilisation, research involving humans, and euthanasia.
 Emphasizes the interrelationship between public health, human rights & ethics.